-Similarly, a single value for a column specifies a repetition of blocks of that size across the columns of the design, while several column values specifies a sequence of blocks across the columns of the size specified. blocksequence A logical that determines whether block numbers are repetitions or sequences of block numbers. originrow A numeric specifying the row after which the plotting of block boundaries is to start. origincolumn A numeric specifying the column after which the plotting of block boundaries is to start. nrows A numeric the number of rows (nrows), from the starting unit, that the blocks to be plotted are to cover. ncolumns A numeric the number of columns (ncolumns), from the starting unit, that the blocks to be plotted are to cover. blocklinecolou r A character string specifying the colour of the block boundary.
-See Colour specification under the par function. blocklinesize A numeric giving the width of the block boundary to be plotted. printPlot A logical indicating whether to print the plot after adding the block bound- aries.
+Similarly, a single value for a column specifies a repetition of blocks of that size across the columns of the design, while several column values specifies a sequence of blocks across the columns of the size specified.

+blocksequence

+A logical that determines whether block numbers are repetitions or sequences of block numbers.

+originrow

+A numeric speccifying the row after which the plotting of block boundaries is to start origincolumn nrows A numeric the number of rows (nrows), from the starting unit, that the blocks to be plotted are to cover.

+A numeric speccifying the column after which the plotting of block boundaries is to start.

+ncolumns A numeric the number of columns (ncolumns), from the starting unit, that the blocks to be plotted are to cover.

+See Colour specification under the par function.

+blocklinesize A numeric giving the width of the block boundary to be plotted.

+printPlot A logical indicating whether to print the plot after adding the block boundaries.